sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## Alik.cz
-__2024-07-21 :__ Target is now BLACKLISTED from the default manifest due to the site recieving unnecessarily high traffic from Sherlock (by request of the site owners).
-This target is not permitted to be reactivited.
+__2024-07-21 :__ Target is now BLACKLISTED from the default manifest due to the site receiving unnecessarily high traffic from Sherlock (by request of the site owners).
+This target is not permitted to be reactivated.
 Inclusion in unrelated manifests is not impacted, but it is discouraged.

 ## 8tracks
 __2025-02-02 :__ Might be dead again.
 Nobody knows for sure.